Skip to content

 Details

-The scaler supports multiple ingress implementations including Gateway API, Amazon ALB, and Istio.
-This allows flexibility in how the traffic is managed and monitored.
+The scaler supports multiple ingress implementations including Gateway API, Amazon ALB, Istio, and OpenShift Routes, allowing flexibility in managing and monitoring traffic.

-By using this scaler, users can define specific hosts and path prefixes that should be monitored for traffic.
+Using this scaler, users can define specific hosts and path prefixes to be monitored for traffic.
 The scaler uses metrics such as request rate or concurrency to determine the scaling needs of the application, ensuring optimal performance and resource utilization.

 With automatic configuration of ingress objects, the HTTP scaler simplifies the setup process, allowing for seamless integration with existing infrastructure and workloads.
 This makes it an ideal choice for applications that need to scale based on real-time HTTP traffic.